 It can be a challenge to work out how to live a life that promotes and encourages sustainability.
 When you’re surrounded by single-use products and non-environmentally-friendly practises, taking the first step is both frightening and tricky.
 However, you would be amazed at just how easy it is to create a sustainable garden for your family.
 Here are a few helpful tips and tricks, used by renovations experts, to start you on the right path.

 If you’re not a natural-born gardener, then you may not even know where to start.
 How about beginning with a few essential tools?
 Head to your local gardening centre and pick up a compost bin, a rainwater barrel, a shovel and spade, and a soil tiller.
 These few items can put you on the right path to complete sustainability.

 Choose the Garden Location

-While you might think you can plant a garden at random and see it produce results, that’s not often the case.
+While you might think you can plant a garden at random and see it produce results, a landscaper will tell you that’s not often the case.
 You have to factor sunshine, water, and shelter into your decision.
 If you don’t, then you may be extremely disappointed when the time comes to harvest.